papatangosierra/KTU/README.md

 ## TODO

+- Improve input validation for the "export individual PDFs" feature.
 - "Auto-Place Images from Folder" is unimplemented.
 - "Place Page Number" is unimplemented
 - "Create Translation Note" is unimplemented.